mzini/homepage/events/dice18/index.md

 * to design methods suitable for static verification of program complexity.

-Therefore ICC connects both to the study of complexity classes and to static program analysis.
+Therefore ICC connects both to the  study of complexity classes and to static program  analysis, in  particular, resource analysis.
+With the aim to more closely bring  together researches from these fields, this year contributions related to program's resource analysis are strongly encouraged.

 The workshop is open to contributions on various aspects of ICC and resource analysis, including (but not